About

 My love for the oceans pushed me to complete an Environmental Studies degree at Yale-NUS College with a specialization in marine ecology.
 I served as the president of the college’s marine conservation society for a year and, among other outputs, created a short video urging Singaporeans not to consume sharks’ fin during Chinese New Year.
 On a more academic note, I contributed to a paper on coral carbonate budgets in Singapore and completed my thesis by analyzing 2,500km of Southeast Asian coastal satellite imagery to find explanatory variables for coastal urbanization.

 At a national level, I co-organized the inaugural SG Climate Rally which was held in September 2019 to call on the Singapore government to take stronger climate action.
 My contributions included fielding interviews with the national press and coaching the speakers for the Rally.
-I have since stepped back from the team and I like to think that some of the climate policy changes we are seeing now were seeded in those frantic months.
+I have since stepped back from the team and I like to think that some of the climate policy changes Singapore saw in the early 2020s were seeded in those frantic months.

 My professional life has also involved exploring solutions to the climate crisis and I enjoy working at the intersection of NGOs and companies to find ways to create meaningful impact.
-I interned for a year at Mighty Earth and supported their work tracking deforestation linked to the palm oil industry.
 I currently work at the Global Platform for Sustainable Natural Rubber (GPSNR), facilitating the development of sustainable practices for the natural rubber industry.
+At GPSNR, I facilitate multistakeholder collaboration that will transform the rubber industry for the better.
+During my time with the organization, we have implemented the Policy Framework, Reporting Requirements, the Shared Investment Mechanism, and designed the Assurance System that will ensure that companies live up to their commitments.
+Before working at GPSNR, I interned for a year at Mighty Earth and supported their work tracking deforestation linked to the palm oil industry.

 When the haze of COVID lifted from our lives, I journeyed to the US and completed a Master of Environmental Management degree at Yale’s School of the Environment.
-I also took several classes at the School of Management and discovered my love for financial modelling in excel and working with finance concepts.
-I’m also interested in exploring how the fields of renewable energy and impact investing can be developed in Southeast Asia in the years to come.
+My specialization was in Business and the Environment and I took several classes at the School of Management as part of the program.
+It was at the School of Management that I discovered my love for financial modelling in excel and business strategy.
+I find it interesting to explore how corporate concepts can be wielded in tandem with ecological understanding to create positive outcomes for all.

 Outside of class, I volunteered with a lovely organization called the Bradley Street Bicycle Co-op and I learnt how to completely strip and re-assemble a bicycle.
-I returned to Singapore with this love for bikes and am now exploring ways to support community-based bike repair in this country.
+I returned to Singapore with this love for bikes and founded the Lorong Chencharu Bicycle Co-operative, which serves a similar purpose and was featured on national television.

-Midway through my university career, I started watching a popular ice hockey vlogger (Steve Dangle, for those in the know) and I spent some months trying to adapt the concept for climate issues in Singapore.
+Midway through my university career, I started watching a popular ice hockey vlogger named Steve Dangle and I spent some months trying to adapt the concept for climate issues in Singapore.
 The effort produced … mixed results, but I leave the videos up on YouTube for folks to chuckle at.

 I have also contributed a chapter to the environmental anthology Eating Chili Crab in the Anthropocene.
 In my chapter, I study Singapore’s fossil fuel history and how we can alter our oily trajectory.
 12 other fantastic writers shared their thoughts on all things related to the environment in Singapore and I would recommend it to those who enjoy reading.